davetropeano/lda/source/lda-server-libraries/index.markdown

 ### Your Business Logic

 If you don't put any business logic in your server, you will still have a fully-functioning application that will store RDF entities that are POSTed, and respond to GET, PATCH and DELETE in the manner you would expect.
-[PUT is not supported - PUT is good for documents, but not a good match for RDF entities.]
+[PUT is not supported - PUT is good for documents, but not a good match for data resources.]
 You have in effect a 'generic' CRUD application for arbitrary RDF resources.

 The most common kind of custom business logic does the following things: